EPA Awards up to $9.24 Million in Beach Water Quality Monitoring Grants | US EPA

 EPA Awards up to $9.24 Million in Beach Water Quality Monitoring Grants

 NEW YORK – As the nation heads into the summer beach season, the U.S. Environmental Protection Agency (EPA) has begun awarding up to $9.24 million across 39 states, territories and tribes to develop and implement beach monitoring and notification programs.
-Upon meeting the eligibility requirements, New York will receive $303,000.
+Upon meeting the eligibility requirements, the U.S. Virgin Islands will receive $272,000.

 “Ensuring Americans have clean water for drinking and recreation is a national priority for the Trump Administration, and EPA is doing its part to make sure our coastal and Great Lakes waters are clean and healthy for beachgoers this summer,” said EPA Administrator Andrew Wheeler.
 “These grants will increase public information about water quality at our beaches and help our state and local partners conduct testing and address potential sources of contamination.”